Kirili4ik/Kirili4ik/README.md

 # Hello there!
 I'm Kirill 👋🏻
-Currently I am an NLP engineer at [journeyapp.ai](https://www.journeyapp.ai/).
+Currently I am an NLP engineer at [Eva AI](https://www.evaapp.ai/).
 Our team is creating a virtual friend for all kind of purposes.
 Most of the time here I am working on **creating long-term memory for our chat bot**:
 - Creating a model for generating questions on previous day dialog 🐱
 - Replacing rule-based classification with a distilled and quantized BERT-like models 🪄
 - Using T5 for summarization and conditional question generation 👀